Natural theology: History

 For monotheistic religions, this principally involves arguments about the attributes or non-attributes of a deity, and especially the deity's existence, using arguments that do not involve recourse to revelation.

 The ideals of natural theology can be traced back to the Old Testament and Greek philosophy.
-Early sources evident of these ideals come from Jeremiah and The Wisdom of Solomon (c.
-50 BC) and Plato's dialogue Timaeus (c.
-360 BC).
+Early sources evident of these ideals come from Jeremiah and the Wisdom of Solomon (c.
+50 BCE) and Plato's dialogue Timaeus (c.
+360 BCE).
+Aristotle's tractate on metaphysics claims to demonstrate the necessary existence of an unmoved prime mover.

 Marcus Terentius Varro (116–27 BCE) established a distinction between political theology (the social functions of religion), natural theology and mythical theology.
 His terminology became part of the Stoic tradition and then Christianity through Augustine of Hippo and Thomas Aquinas.